 - Correct document interpretation of legal documents

 - Properly completing and filing court documents if necessary

 What Should You Expect During the Planning Process?

 The first step in the estate administration process is to call our office at 630-871-8778 or request a call here.
 Our staff will ask you a few questions about your needs and let you know how our firm works and what to expect.
-If you would like to schedule an initial meeting with an attorney, our staff will send you Probate or Trust Administration packet.
+If you would like to schedule an initial meeting with an attorney, our staff will send you a Probate or a Trust Administration packet.

-The packet includes an Estate Administration Information Worksheet which help you with the information gathering process.
+The packet includes an Estate Administration Information Worksheet which will help you with the information gathering process.
 The initial meeting is a working meeting, and we want you to get as much out of it as possible.

 At your initial meeting, the attorney, either Bill Deitch or Kirsten Izatt, will set forth expectations regarding complexity, time frame, fees, and potential pitfalls.